MahmoudHegazi/JS-clock-with-alarm/README.md

 # JS-clock-with-alarm
-I used javascript 6 to create an hour with alarm, it's a single page javascript application, and how to set an alarm: set minutes on the first left and hours in next input, then click set alarm."note set it within one minute of your current time" wait and then the content will change Until he arrives in the next minute, the next update add sound to it and maybe find easy way with svg or canvas to make it with clock hands
+I used javascript 6 to create an clock with alarm, it's a single page javascript application, and how to set an alarm: set minutes on the first left and hours in next input, then click set alarm."note set it within one minute of your current time" wait and then the content will change Until he arrives in the next minute, the next update add sound to it and maybe find easy way with svg or canvas to make it with clock hands

+# !t his code could be done by canvas easy and with better look. but This project for learn process

 ![image](myclock.JPG)